build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 cdk deploy
 ```

 You will be presented with the following output and confirmation screen.
 Because there are security implications for our stack, you will see a summary of these and need to confirm them before deployment proceeds.
+This will always be shown if you are creating, modifying, or deleting any IAM policy, role, group, or user, and when you change any firewall rules.

 ![CDK output showing infrastructure it will create, with a security confirmation to create the required IAM role.](./images/deployment.png)